This blog has also been published in Dutch on Werf-en.nl

 5 videos you need in your onboarding process

 The more videos you create, the more of an archive you create for yourself.
 It is easy to use video again and again, and for people to rewatch them multiple times.
 Let’s look at five ways in which video fits perfectly into the onboarding process.

 It’s perfectly normal for new hires to have some first day jitters.
 However, it helps to take a bit of those nerves away, by preparing new hires for what’s to come.
 Think of videos that deal with some of the practical stuff: lunch time, copy room, setting up your desk.

-Take the example of Albert Heijn.
+Take this recruitment video example of Albert Heijn.
 People that are interested in a job, immediately get a tour through the store.
 You get a feel for the work space, you meet some colleagues and you get to know more about opportunities to grow within the company.
 With this knowledge new hires are already a whole lot more confident once they step inside the office.

 New hires want to know all about the company culture.
 They want to know everything about the organisation, its people and the office.
 For example, a nice explanimation about the history and the vision of the organisation.

 Company culture is more than that: it’s mainly about the people and how they interact with each other.
 Some offices have an office dog or do a bootcamp together.
 Take Zendesk.
 In a three minute video they show potential hires the entire office, the people in it and how they interact with each other.

 New hires don’t just want to get to know the organisation as a whole, but they are mainly curious about their direct colleagues.
 Think of short video testimonials in which current employees tell a little bit about themselves.